-Description of Response (Full Sample)

-Question Not at All Minimally Somewhat Mostly Extensively

-To what extent has your organization

-faced an operational surprise in the last 4.2% 27.7% 31.5% 26.1% 10.5%
+Description of Response (Full Sample) Question Not at All Minimally Somewhat Mostly Extensively To what extent has your organization faced an operational surprise in the last five years?
+7.8% 29.4% 31.6% 22.2% 9.0%

-five years?

-Relative to our earlier studies, we do not observe a reduction in the rate of operational surprises affecting organizations "mostly" or "extensively."
-The responses to questions about the nature and extent of risks organizations face indicate that executives are experiencing an increasing volume of risks that are also growing in complexity, which ultimately results in significant unanticipated operational issues.
+Relative to our earlier studies, we do not observe a notable reduction in the rate of operational surprises affecting organizations "mostly" or "extensively."
+The responses to questions about the nature and extent of risks organizations face indicate that executives are experiencing a noticeably high volume of risks that are also growing in complexity, which ultimately results in significant unanticipated operational issues.
 The reality that unexpected risks and uncertainties occur and continue to "surprise" organizational leaders suggests that opportunities to improve risk management techniques still exist for most organizations.